seqeralabs/docs/multiqc_docs/modules/biscuit.md

 ### Insert Size Distribution

-The second tab of this plot uses the config option `read_count_multiplier`, so if millions of reads is not useful for your data you can customise this.
+The second tab of this plot uses the config option `read_count_multiplier`, so if millions of reads is not useful for your data you can customize this.

 See [Number base (multiplier)](https://multiqc.info/docs/#number-base-multiplier) in the documentation.